SpartnerNL/Laravel-Excel/docs/getting-started/installation.md

 ### Facade

-The `Excel` facade is also auto-discovered.
-In case you want to add it manually:
+The `Excel` facade is also auto-discovered, but if you want to add it manually:

 Add the Facade in `app/config/app.php`